samclane/DiscordSocialGraph/README.md

 .58.
 Weights must get into the .8-.9 range before they start making a difference.
 Also, due to the complete randomness of the data generation methods, some "strong friendships" may occur naturally, dwarfing any intentional bias.

-The main objective is to find the "lynchpin" of the server; that is, the node in the graph with the most incoming weight, signifying they cause the server's population and interaction levels to increase the most.
+The main objective is to find the "linchpin" of the server; that is, the node in the graph with the most incoming weight, signifying they cause the server's population and interaction levels to increase the most.